 Mattress Types for Spinal Stenosis

 We recommend four types of mattresses that are best for spinal stenosis.
-Here is the brief about each one on why they are best suited for this ailment.
+Here is a brief about each one on why they are best suited for this ailment.

 A hybrid mattress is a combination of two mattress types.
 The core or the support of the mattress is pocketed coils with body-conforming top layers with one or more layers of memory foam or latex.

-Before choosing a hybrid mattress for spinal stenosis, make sure it uses high quality pocketed coils and it is not too responsive.
+Before choosing a hybrid mattress for spinal stenosis, make sure it uses high-quality pocketed coils and is not too responsive.